thsant/3dmcap/doc/index.rst

 Running using Docker
 ~~~~~~~~~~~~~~~~~~~~

-The easiest way to install and run 3-Demeter Capture is using our *Docker image*, `thsant/3dmcap`__.
+The easiest way to install and run 3dmcap is using our *Docker image*, `thsant/3dmcap`__.
 If you
 have Docker running in a Ubuntu Linux host and a camera connected as ``/dev/video0``,  the following command
-should install and run 3-Demeter Capture for you:
+should install and run 3dmcap for you:

 __ https://cloud.docker.com/swarm/thsant/repository/docker/thsant/3dmcap/general.